odpi/egeria/open-metadata-implementation/governance-servers/open-lineage-services/README.md

 {{base-url}}/open-metadata/admin-services/users/{{user-id}}/servers/{{server-id}}/open-lineage/remove-configuration
 ```

-2. Start the server again now that the Open Lineage Services have been removed from its configuration.
+2. Start the instance of the server again again now that the Open Lineage Services have been removed from its configuration:

 ```
-{{base-url}}/open-metadata/admin-services/users/{{user-id}}/servers/{{server-id}}/open-lineage/remove-configuration
+POST {{base-url}}/open-metadata/admin-services/users/{{user-id}}/servers/{{server-id}}/instance
 ```

 # About the Open Lineage Services